magneticio/vamp.io/content/about/contact.md

 +31(0)88 555 33 99
 [info@vamp.io](mailto:info@vamp.io)

-## Professional services and consultancy
-We can provide professional services and consultancy around the implementation and use of Vamp.
-Send us an email on [info@vamp.io](mailto:info@vamp.io) or call +31(0)88 555 33 99.

-## Vamp Enterprise Edition (EE)
+## Vamp Enterprise 1.0
-We also provide a commercial [Enterprise Edition](/product/enterprise-edition/) of Vamp with features specifically tuned to enterprise usage.
+Vamp [Enterprise 1.0](/product/enterprise-edition/) with features specifically tuned to enterprise usage.
 Contact us to get more information.

 ##  Support
 Check our [support](/support/) page for SLA's and other forms of support.

+## Professional services and consultancy
+We provide in professional services and consultancy around the implementation and use of Vamp.
+Send us an email on [info@vamp.io](mailto:info@vamp.io) or call +31(0)88 555 33 99.

 ## Community
 Join the [Vamp community](/community/) to make Vamp even better.